-- Being able to identify relevant partners in different environments (especially in an international setting) - Being able to identify & name the European/international dimension in one's work - Ability to network with a variety of external systems and actors - Ability to transfer/communicate & share the learning potential of international mobility experiences - Ability to identify underlying power relations & mechanisms & to assess the consequences - Ability to research & access relevant information - Ability to use media in an appropriate manner, being aware of their possible influence
+- Being able to identify relevant partners in different environments (especially in an international setting) - Being able to identify and name the European/ international dimension in one's work - Ability to network with a variety of external systems and actors - Ability to transfer/communicate and share the learning potential of international mobility experiences - Ability to include other community members during or after the project for wider impact - Ability to identify underlying privilege and power relations and mechanisms, and to assess their consequences and potential for acts of solidarity - Ability to research and access relevant information. - Ability to create and disseminate digital contents as videos, podcasts, memes, digital presentation formats etc.